twhite96/checkyoself/README.md

 ```
 and fill in all the gritty details.

-The site uses Brian Ford's `write-good` linter for native English and NaturalNode's `natural` for the tokenizers in its Node nlp module.
+The site uses Brian Ford's `write-good` linter for native English and NaturalNode's `natural` for the tokenizers in its Node npm module.

 To install `write-good`: